Answers to the Most Commonly Asked Questions We Receive about Grants

 Grants and cash donations are different.
 A grant usually involves a competitive application process.
 The typical order of events is as follows:

-The funder releases a request for proposals;
+The funder releases a request for proposals.

-Organizations submit applications;
+Organizations submit applications.

 With grants, foundations publish the solicitations, which are the requests for grant applications.
 Cash donations are different.
 With cash donations, the organization is doing the soliciting.
-Another major difference between grants and cash donations is that usually, cash donations are small contributions made by individuals.
+Another major difference between grants and cash donations is that, usually, cash donations are small contributions made by individuals.
 In contrast, grants tend to be much larger sums of money given by established entities (foundations, corporations, governments).

 Key Concept: Grants and Cash Donations Are Different Funding Mechanisms and Serve Different Purposes